PyDOS8/CLIPlusPlusPy/README.md

 If you want any improvements, go to the [GitHub issues page.](https://github.com/clipyplusplus/clipluspluspy/issues)

-To show your support please star the project.
+To show your support please ⭐ the project.

 One last thing, now you need the Login.py file.